roarkry/vpc/README.md

 Setup rtorrent (last links).
 Running rtorrent as a non-root user.
 Use auto tools to move files upon completion.
 Subscribe to RSS feed and auto download all files matching /.*/ filter.
 Completed folder has a reverse encfs directory on top of it.
 Every 20 minutes a crontab job kicks off.
 It makes sure everything is copied via rclone copy and then deletes the completed files.

+Primary Folders:
+ - /home/plex/downloads (in progress downloads)
+ - /home/plex/completed (completed files are moved here to be copied to ACD)
+ - /home/plex/encrypted (encrypted mount of completed directory: readonly)

 References:
  - http://www.htpcguides.com/autoconnect-private-internet-access-vpn-boot-linux/
  - https://forum.linode.com/viewtopic.php?t=8737